The Simple Guide to Creatine

 • Heightened awareness and insomnia

-As well as these side effects, it’s possible there are others.
-Supplements will affect people differently; it’s worth noting that in many cases, people using Creatine do not report any side effects at all.
+In addition to these side effects, it’s possible there are others.
+Supplements affect people differently, and many people who use creatine do not report any side effects at all.